facebook/FAI-PEP/README.md

                         directory
   --platform_sig PLATFORM_SIG
-                        Specify the platform signature --wipe_cache WIPE_CACHE
-                        Specify whether to evict cache or not before running --program PROGRAM     The program to run on the platform.
+                        Specify the platform signature --program PROGRAM     The program to run on the platform.
   --reboot              Tries to reboot the devices before launching
                         benchmarks for one commit.